opentofu/opentofu/CONTRIBUTING.md

 > Replace the `GOOS` and `GOARCH` values with your target platform if you wish to cross-compile.
 You can find more information in the [Go documentation](https://pkg.go.dev/cmd/go#hdr-Compile_and_run_Go_program).

 > [!NOTE]
-> On almost all platforms we build with the `CGO_ENABLED=0` environment variable.
+> We build with the `CGO_ENABLED=0` environment variable on almost all platforms.
 The only exception is macOS/Darwin to avoid DNS resolution issues.

 #### Building in a container